 How to Minimize Muscle & Strength Loss While Not Exercising

-You don’t need to stress too much about losing all your progress if you can’t make it to the gym for one or two weeks – say if you come down with a cold, or the gym’s closed for the holidays, for example.
+You don't need to stress too much about losing strength and gains if you can't exercise for one to two weeks.
+For example, if you come down with a cold, your gains won't suddenly disappear.

-If you’re off training for a little while longer, you still may be able to retain most (if not all) of your gains.
-It’ll help your chances if you maintain good habits during your downtime.
+If you're off training for an extended period, you still may be able to retain most (if not all) of your gains.
+During your fitness break, you'll have a better chance of retaining more muscle if you stick to good habits during your downtime.

-Let’s look at a few things you can do to minimize your losses.
+Let's look at a few things you can do to minimize your losses and maintain an optimal body composition even when you stop exercising.

-Even if you can’t work out like you usually do, if you can do some kind of activity, you should lose muscle at a slower rate.
+Even if you can't exercise like you usually do, if you can do some kind of physical activity, you will be in a better position.

-Of course, if you’re dealing with a very serious illness or injury, you may have no choice in the matter.
-But if you’re able to move around, make sure you’re not totally sedentary.
+Of course, if you're dealing with a very serious illness or injury where bed rest is necessary, you may have no choice in the matter.
+But if you have the ability to move around in your day-to-day life, it'll help you decrease your losses.

-If you have a lower body injury, you may be able to work out just the upper body.
-If it’s the other way around, try some lower body workouts, or regular walks to keep the blood pumping.
+If you have a lower body injury, you may be able to exercise just the upper body.
+If it's the other way around, try some lower body workouts, or regular walks to keep the blood pumping.
+If you're lucky enough to have a personal trainer or are a professional athlete, you might be able to work together to find a routine that works for you.

 Keep Your Protein Intake High

-Most importantly, make sure you eat enough protein (and to a lesser extent, calories).
+Most importantly, make sure you eat enough protein.

-Giving the body a steady supply of protein will help keep the muscle building (or at least maintenance) process going for a little while, and ensure your body has the building blocks it needs to rebuild any lost muscle once you start working out again.
+Giving the body a steady supply of protein will help keep the muscle building process going for a little while, and will ensure your body has the building blocks it needs to rebuild any lost muscle once you start working out again.

-And though you may not need as many calories as when you’re going to the gym everyday, if your calorie intake drops off completely, your body may start consuming muscle for energy.
+Although you may not need as many calories as when you're doing intentional daily exercise, if your calorie intake drops off completely, your body may start consuming muscle for energy.

-This is important to note if you have to stop working out because you’re sick.
-The body needs a lot of energy while your immune system is working overdrive, so don’t forget to keep up a full diet.
+This is important to note if you have to stop regular exercise because you're sick.
+The body needs a lot of energy while your immune system is working overdrive, so don't forget to eat adequate nutrients.

-Try to maintain other good habits to do with fitness and health, even if you’re not able to work out.
+Try to keep up with other good fitness and health habits, even if you're not able to work out.

 Get Back To the Gym When You Can